 Summer Sessions certificate in Film & Media Industries and Professions

 The 3-course Summer Sessions certificate in Film & Media Industries and Professions is designed for students interested in pursuing careers in film and media.
 The curriculum exposes students to industry structures that govern a broad range of media professions, fields, and practices.
 Individual courses introduce students to the various processes entailed in developing, pitching and producing media content; provide understanding of the roles played by various artists and professionals in the production, distribution, and exhibition of content; provide critical understanding of the key business and legal concepts relevant to intellectual property in our changing media landscape; and provide opportunities to learn about film and media practices from award-winning artists.

-Note: Students are welcome to enroll in individual courses offered as part of the certificate program even if they do not intend to pursue the full certificate.
+Students are welcome to enroll in individual courses offered as part of the certificate program even if they do not intend to pursue the full certificate.

 *Non-UC Berkeley students are also welcome to enroll in our summer courses.
 To register for any (and all) summer course(s), please visit the Berkeley Summer Sessions website: summer.berkeley.edu

 Declaration of Intent to Complete Form – Please submit this form by the end of week 3 of your second certificate course.